gemesa/gemesa.github.io/_posts/2025-01-14-hancitor-loader.md

 ### YARA

+Note: the rules are available [here](https://github.com/gemesa/threat-detection-rules) as well.

 #### Packed binary

 DiE cant identify the packer, maybe it is custom made.
 Without diving deep into the packer mechanism, I created the following YARA rule manually.
 This rule might not be strict enough, it might make sense to auto generate a YARA rule using [yarGen](https://github.com/Neo23x0/yarGen) or similar alternatives as a future improvement.